-An inner moon of Saturn.
-Janus was discovered
+Janus is an inner moon of Saturn.
+It was discovered

 is located between Saturn's F- and G-rings.
 Because Janus and Epimetheus